Johnny Otis: “Midnight In The Barrelhouse”

 This will no doubt change as well, trends come and go, new styles of rock are created to appeal to new generations of listeners, and usually those who prefer one particular era or style are prone to railing against the validity of everything outside that narrow scope.

-It had to start somewhere though… for as we know the foundation of rock wasn’t built on the guitar at all, but rather tenor saxes and pianos, drums and bass, and glockenspiels… Well, not glockenspiels, but if you had to actually think for a moment about what records we’ve reviewed to date that featured glockenspiels (that would be none) it only goes to show how little of rock’s output so far had placed the electric guitar front and center.
+It had to start somewhere though… for as we know the foundation of rock wasn’t built on the guitar at all, but rather tenor saxes and pianos, drums and bass, while guitar was (with a few exceptions) usually little more than an anonymous, often barely noticeable, part of the rhythm section.

-But that’s about to change with Midnight In The Barrelhouse which, while not “first” in any sense in terms of prominent appearance of the guitar, WAS the first to declare that the instrument was throwing its hat into the ring and expected to be taken seriously from this point forward.
+But that’s about to change with this record.
+While not “first” in any sense in terms of prominent one-off appearance of the guitar in rock ‘n’ roll, it WAS the first to emphatically declare that the instrument was throwing its hat into the ring and expected to be taken seriously from this point forward.

-Pete Lewis was typically billed as Pete “Guitar” Lewis, which leaves no doubt as to what he specialized in.
+But let’s backtrack a minute here to properly introduce the man about to unleash the apocalypse on the music world.
+On record he was usually billed as Pete “Guitar” Lewis after this, which leaves no doubt as to what he specialized in.
 Virtually everything else about him however was far more murky.

 Lewis was born in 1913, somewhere in the South according to Johnny Otis’s lone mention of him in his book Upside Your Head.
 Most reports you’ll find online having him being discovered at the Barrelhouse Club in 1947… except the Barrelhouse Club wasn’t around until after that.

-I don’t know if that coroner was a music fan, or if music is even allowed to be played in a morgue while work is in session, but if so the music that particular cold stiff wino had made while alive years earlier could wake the dead… maybe then he’d be able to answer some questions we as a society never thought to ask while he was around.
+I don’t know if that coroner was a music fan, or if music is even allowed to be played in a morgue while work is in session, but if so the music that particular cold stiff wino had made while alive years earlier could wake the dead… maybe if they’d simply played Midnight In The Barrelhouse while performing the autopsy Lewis’s corpse would have risen from the cold slab and been able to answer some questions we as a society never thought to ask while he was around.

 Like how the hell did he learn to play like a messiah of the instrument?